MRoc/adventofcode2020/README.md

 2. Single class per day - for writing extension methods,  a static class is required
 3. No framework - each day is self-contained except for loading input
 4. Neglect memory and performance - Unless it's fun to optimize

+It's day 15 and the puzzles drained all my brain juice.
+I feel like a squeezed lemon ;)